RHesketh/OpenBudget/docs/wip/README.md

 An open-source budgeting tool to help you manage virtual pots of money.

-This repository holds the code that is running the live demo server at [openbudget.info](http://openbudget.info)
+This repository holds the code that is running on the live demo server at [openbudget.info](http://openbudget.info)

 ## Developer Setup